pia-nyk/Spring-2022-Programming-Challenge-ISI/README.md

   <li> Add the reults.json & preprocess.ipynb files to this folder </li>
   <li> Open preprocess.ipynb on drive </li>
   <li> Run all the cells in the colab environment </li>
   <li> For the 3rd cell (while mounting drive), you will receive a prompt to permit the notebook to access google drive.
-Click on Connect to Google Drive</li>
+Click on Connect to Google Drive.
+Select account & click on allow</li>
 </ol>